-Know about ticks.
+Know about Ticks.
 Ticks are small bugs that can attach to your skin and, while this poses no problem, there is a small risk that the tick could carry Lyme disease which may then be contracted via the bite.
 Lyme disease causes flu-like symptoms and may be accompanied by a "bulls-eye" rash on the bite site.
 To minimise the risk of being bitten wear insect repellent and keep skin covered.
 If you are bitten, remove the tick carefully using a tick hook or tweezers.
-This information leaflet from NHS Scotland about ticks may be useful.